How many calories to lose weight?

 What are calories?

 ‘Calorie’ is the term we use when we’re describing the energy we get from the food and drink we consume, as well as the energy we expend in our day-to-day activities.
-A calorie is a measurement, just like a gram or an ounce – it’s a simple measure of energy units (calories).
+A calorie is a measurement, just like a gram or an ounce – it’s a simple measure of energy units.

-The term, calorie, is shorthand for kilocalorie, although you may also see the term kilojoules (KJ) used – this is the metric measure of a calorie.
+The term 'calorie' is shorthand for kilocalorie, although you may also see the term kilojoules (KJ) used – this is the metric measure of a calorie.
 To convert a kilojoule to calories, simply divide the kilojoule figure by 4.2.

-Visit our ‘All you need to know about diets’ page for recipes and more expert advice on weight loss, including low-GI and the Mediterranean diet’
+Visit our ‘All you need to know about diets’ page for recipes and more expert advice on weight loss, including low-GI, the 80:20 rule diet and the Mediterranean diet.

 Why is a healthy weight important?